The Weakest Link (British game show): "Head to head" round

-For the head-to-head round, the remaining 2 players are each required to answer 5 questions each in a penalty shootout format.
+For the head-to-head round, the remaining two players are each required to answer five questions each in a penalty shootout format.
 The strongest link from the previous round chooses who goes first.
 Whoever has the most correct answers at the end of the round wins the game.
 In the event of a tie, the game goes to Sudden Death.
 Every player continues to be asked questions as usual, until 1 person answers a question correctly and the other incorrectly.

 The winner of the game is declared "the strongest link" and takes home all of the money accumulated in the prize pool for the game, and the loser leaves with nothing, like all previous eliminated players.
 In daytime episodes, the maximum possible winnings are £10,000; in primetime and special celebrity charity episodes, the maximum is £50,000.

 Special editions

-Prime-Time versions
+Prime-time versions

-After the huge success of the show in its early evening slot on BBC Two, a separate prime-time version was added to BBC One, usually broadcast on Wednesday evenings.
-These versions of the show were produced on a larger budget than the daytime version, with the additions of higher jackpots, electronic podiums, and a studio audience.
+Following the huge success of the show in its early evening slot on BBC Two, a separate weekly prime-time version was added to BBC One, usually broadcast on Wednesday evenings.
+These versions of the show were produced on a larger budget than the daytime version, with the addition of higher jackpots and a larger set that included electronic podiums and a studio audience, but had the same rules as the daytime version.

+Early incarnations

-The first primetime version of the show was Weakest Link: Champions League, which shared the same rules as the daytime version, but instead featured eight previous winners, who battled it off once again for £20,000 (with a money tree of £50-£100-£200-£500-£1,000-£1,500-£2,000-£2,500; with the 7th round being a double round for £5,000).
+The first primetime version of the show was Weakest Link: Champions' League, which premiered a few months after the original daytime run on 31 October 2000 and ran on Tuesdays.
+These episodes featured eight previous winners who battled it off once again for a doubled jackpot of £20,000 (with a money tree of £50-£100-£200-£500-£1,000-£1,500-£2,000-£2,500; with the 7th round being a double round for £5,000).
+Six editions of this version were produced and were not successful in ratings.
+Although another episode that aired a week after also featured returning contestants, consisting of contestants who deemed themselves to be unfairly voted out previously.

-The Champions format was not successful, and by the following year the format was replaced with one similar to that of the daytime series but retaining the eight players and doubled jackpot.
-A few months later, the contestants were cut down to seven, as well as the time from 45 min to 30, and the prize money remained the same. (with a money tree of £50-£100-£250-£1,000-£1,750-£2,500; the 6th round being a triple round for £7,500).
-This was changed once again to include nine podiums used on the daytime series, and the potential prize money was raised to £50,000, and with this, the time was increased to an hour-long show.
-After a while, the prime-time series transitioned from using regular contestants to celebrities playing for charity.
+The second series of the prime-time editions saw a format change, with seven new contestants playing for the £20,000 jackpot (with a money tree of £50-£100-£250-£1,000-£1,750-£2,500; the 6th round being a triple round for £7,500) and the programme length reducing to 35 minutes instead of 40.
+These episodes normally featured standard contestants with some celebrity editions and ran from January to March 2001 on Mondays, with the last of the series airing on a Thursday.